-- SEND Action Plans are reviewed and updated by the SENDCo, class teacher, parent/carers and pupils where appropriate at least 3 times per academic year, with interim review dates also scheduled. - Individual pupil targets and provision are reviewed at least every term (6 times per year with any adjustments shared with parents/carers.
-These are reviewed with parents/carers at least 3 times per year. - Children on the Record of Need complete a Pupil Passport with the SENDCo or key staff to ensure their voice is captured and to inform provision and next steps (at least 3 times per academic year). - External specialist provision is provided or signposted to those pupils in need, including to our allocated Education Mental Health Practitioner, Dreadnought, Clear, Penhaligon's Friends and other counselling services.
+Questioning updated by the SENDCo, class Target group questioning teacher, parent/carers and pupils Adult observations where appropriate at least 3 times per Care & Guidance meetings / plans academic year.
+Lesson observations Individual pupil targets and provision are reviewed at least every term (6 SEND is represented at Senior times per year with any adjustments Leadership Team level by the SENDCo. shared with parents/carers.
+These are The SENDCo is also part of the Care & reviewed with parents/carers at least 3 Guidance Team. times per year.
+Children on the Record of Need have a SEND Action Plan which is reviewed and updated by the SENDCo, class teacher, parent/carers and pupil where appropriate, every term (6 times per academic year).
+Children on the Record of Need complete a Pupil Passport with the SENDCo or key staff to ensure their voice is captured and to inform provision and next steps (at least 3 times per academic year). • External specialist provision is provided or signposted to those pupils in need, including Dreadnought, Clear, Penhaligon's Friends and other counselling services.